klipsey/DriverMod/Release/README.md

 # Driver
 - Adds the Driver, an original character based on the Driver from the film Drive (2011)
-- Fully functional base kit with several weapon pickups that give him new attacks
+- Fully functional base kit with many weapon pickups that give him new attacks
-- Has item displays, an unlockable mastery skin and is fully multiplayer compatible
+- Has item displays, unlockable skins and skills and is fully multiplayer compatible
 - Configurable stats and a few other things to mess around with
 - Full Risk of Options support for all configuration options
+- Ancient Scepter support and crosscompat with a couple other mods
 - Many more weapons planned!!!!

 [![](https://raw.githubusercontent.com/ArcPh1r3/DriverMod/main/Release/FuckShit/screen1.png)]()